projectatomic/atomic-site/source/blog/2014-11-06-centos-atomic-sig-image-ready-for-testing.html.md

  * Slice, dice, and make Julienne fries.

 You get the idea.
 We want to get a lot of hands-on testing and feedback from folks who are putting containers into production.
 For ideas about what to test/try out, see the Project Atomic [download](http://www.projectatomic.io/download/) and [quick start](http://www.projectatomic.io/docs/quickstart/) pages.

+We actually have two downloads: the [qcow2](http://buildlogs.centos.org/rolling/7/CentOS-7-x86_64-AtomicHost-20141029_02.qcow2) with no compression (for direct import into OpenStack, *etc.*) and the [gzipped image](http://buildlogs.centos.org/rolling/7/CentOS-7-x86_64-AtomicHost-20141029_02.qcow2.gz) for faster downloads if you don't need to import the image directly.
+The [directory also has sha256 sums](http://buildlogs.centos.org/rolling/7/) so you can verify the images.

 The image comes pre-configured with an atomic update repository, but if you're interested in building your own updates for the image, check out [this howto](http://www.projectatomic.io/blog/2014/11/build-your-own-atomic-updates/) on the Project Atomic blog.